ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 This addresses the issue that the application does not necessarily know whether it is best to optimize for low latency or high throughput at the time the application is written.
 A related paper is currently under submission.

+* Send / Receive Bitrate:
+If the application indicates an expected send or receive bitrate, the transport system should choose a path or a path combination, that is likely to provide the desired bandwidth.

 * Metered or expensive paths:
 If the application indicates a preference to avoid expensive paths, such paths will be ranked lower.